 Kit selection for a 'Spring Classic'

-After much deliberation, I finally selected my kit choice and bike set up for the Strade Bianche.
+It took much deliberation and multiple checks on the weather forecast to settle on my kit for the Strade Bianche.
 Despite praying that the weather forecast of thunderstorms and wind was inaccurate, it turned out to be spot on… so this was my kit choice for many wet hours in the saddle.

 Even though there were glimpses of sunshine on the Strade Bianche Grand Fondo, the main reason for wearing sunglasses is to protect your eyes from the elements.
 Wind, rain and earth do not aid vision.
-Particularly consider glasses with good wrap-around cover, like the Oakley Radarlock Path Polarised Sunglasses.
+Particularly consider glasses with good wrap-around cover, like the Oakley Flight Jacket Prizm Road.

 A base layer is essential in all conditions; helping to move moisture away from your body, and keeping you warmer and more comfortable as a result.
 I opted for a simple mesh base layer - the Sportful BodyFit Pro Sleeveless Base Layer.

-Although the weather in Tuscany was far from summer-like, I did wear a Sportful Bodyfit Pro Team Jersey as a mid-layer.
-My reasoning was that it was an extra layer of insulation, an extra set of pockets for storage; and if the weather did heat up, then I could always peel off my outer layer to leave this on the outside (it didn't, by the way).
+Although the weather in Tuscany was far from summer-like, I did wear a Sportful Bodyfit Pro 2.0 Classics Jersey as a mid-layer.
+My reasoning was that it was an extra layer of insulation, an extra set of pockets for storage; and if the weather did heat up, then I could always peel off my outer layer leaving the summer jersey on (it didn't, by the way).

-To protect my limbs, I used Sportful's NoRain Arm Warmers and NoRain Knee Warmers.
+To protect my limbs, I used Sportful Fiandre Light NoRain Arm Warmers.
 These have long been a favourite of mine; with their fleece-brushed fabric backing providing insulation, and their shield-like fabric outer making water bead-up and run off, instead of soaking in.

 GripGrab Neoprene Gloves